Banaag at Sikat: Selected scenes and scenarios

 Due to his hatred of his life as a son of a cruel and rich landowner, Felipe left his home to live a life of poverty.
 He left his life of luxury in order to join the common class of society.
 He decided to live with Don Ramon, a godfather through the Catholic sacrament of confirmation, in Manila.
 Later on, Felipe also felt hatred against his godfather who was just like his father: a rich man cruel to his helpers.
-Felipe fell in love with Tentay, a commoner but with dignity despite of being poor.
+Felipe fell in love with Tentay, a commoner but with dignity despite being poor.
 Felipe was forced by his father to return to their home in the town of Silangan, but was only forced to leave the home after teaching the farmers and household helpers about their inherent human rights.

 Don Ramon, Felipe’s godfather, has two daughters.
 Thalia was the eldest and Meni is the youngest daughter.
 Delfin - Felipe’s friend – fell in love with one of these two siblings, Meni.
 Meni became pregnant and was disowned by Don Ramon.
 Meni decided to live with Delfin to live as a commoner.
 Because of what Meni did, Don Ramon left the Philippines, together with a favored household helper named Tekong, but was murdered while in New York City.
 Don Ramon’s body was brought back to the Philippines by Ruperto, the long lost brother of Tentay, Felipe’s sweetheart.
 It was Ruperto who revealed the reason why Don Ramon was killed by an unknown assailant: he was ruthless to his household helpers.

 The novel ends at a scene when Felipe and Delfin decided to stay for a while at the grave of Don Ramon.
 They talked about their principles and social beliefs.
 They left the cemetery while approaching the darkness and the depth of the night.